vitest-dev/vitest/docs/guide/mocking.md

 ## Timers

-Whenever we test code that involves timeOuts or intervals, instead of having our tests it wait out or time-out.
-We can speed up our tests by using 'fake timers'.
-You can mock calls to `setTimeout` and `setInterval` easily to
+Whenever we test code that involves `timeOut`s or intervals, instead of having our tests it wait out or time-out.
+We can speed up our tests by using "fake" timers by mocking calls to `setTimeout` and `setInterval`, too.

 See the [`vi.mock()` api section](../api/#vi-usefaketimer) for a more in depth detailed API description.